FrenzyExists/Creatorverse/README.md

 One thing I did struggle was finding a clean methodology in writting clean React code.
 At the time of writtng this I am looking a mountain of code I have to clean, optimize and possibly write more additional tests on.
 The functionality itself is the easy part, its how components and css styling the part that I find more difficult, simply because css its a pain to work with.
 I would say that around 90% of the time I spent on this project was on tailwind and css styling alone.
 The api was easy, the async was easy, its the UI/UX that was tedious.

+### Bonus Stuff I could do afterwards
+- Searchbar: This is something that would work well for the all creators page

 ## License

 Copyright 2024 Detective Pikachu